DPDK/dpdk/doc/guides/sample_app_ug/ipsec_secgw.rst

     lcore cache.
 Cache represents flat array containing SA's indexed by SPI.
     Zero value disables cache.
     Default value: 128.

+*   ``-t``: specifies the statistics screen update interval in seconds.
+If set to zero or omitted statistics screen is disabled.
+    Default value: 0.

 *   ``-s``: sets number of mbufs in packet pool, if not provided number of mbufs will be calculated based on number of cores, eth ports and crypto queues.